cramermarius/cramermarius.github.io/_pages/projects.md

 ## iosevka-karakum

-This is a custom variant of the very cool Iosevka font.
+This is a custom variant of the fantastic Iosevka font.
 You can create your very own version [here!](https://typeof.net/Iosevka/customizer)

 Go check mine out on [GitHub!](https://github.com/cramermarius/iosevka-karakum)